autistic-symposium/shell-toolkit/gcloud/ImGonnaConquerThisWorld.md

 ---

-And here, my friends, another case of a white male that did all he could to demoralize a latina foreigner woman in a our world.
+And here, my friends, another case of a white male that did all he could to demoralize a latina foreigner woman in our world.
 And he cannot stop.
 Trump++.

 Guess what, you are not the first and you won't be the last.

 In other times of my life I would feel self-conscious and think I am just not good enough and I don't belong here.
-Thankfully today I know I am awesome and I will not let sexism, prejudice, xenophoby take my credit and my worth away.
+Thankfully today I know I am awesome and I will not let sexism, prejudice, xenophobia take my credit and my worth.

 You can keep trying but I am not going to stop.
 I am going to conquer the world.